 The home has a fully-equipped kitchen, a tech-savvy bedroom with lighting and a dining room having a chaise lounge for relaxation.
 The bathroom is also draped in luxury to compliment the other sections of this house.

 # Aloni in Antiparos Island, Greece

 Completed in 2008 by DECA Architecture for Oliaros AE (Antiparos Design Projects), the Aloni earth sheltered home is spread across 237 square meters in Antiparos, Greece.
-The name of the house “Aloni” refers to the remains of a crop-harvesting circle that was found and preserved as part of the agricultural past of the site.
+The name “Aloni” refers to the remains of a crop-harvesting circle that was found and preserved as part of the agricultural past of the site.

 The basic structure of the earth house is inspired and influenced by the location’s topography and local domestication techniques which are an integral part of the traditional Cycladic architecture.

 Instead of designing the house, DECA redesigned the landscape so that it could be inhabited.
 The main tool in this process was the transfer of earth and the formation of a new topography that incorporates the volumes of the residential area while protecting it from the wind.

 The site is a natural saddle where two slopes meet.
 Two long stone walls bridge the hills, allowing the house to nestle between the space while maintaining the continuity of the landscape flowing over it.
 The single-level 237-square-meter villa has four internal courtyards drawing light and breeze inside the expansive living room, four bedrooms, a playroom and study.

 On the sea-facing side, a pool terrace promises unforgettable moments while watching the sun setting in the distance.
 It is here where the villa’s architectural concept truly and gloriously comes to life, as you literally lay inside the mountain’s embrace.

 The house has received The Architectural Review, AR House Awards in 2010.
 It also bagged the Piranesi Award 2009, Piran Days of Architecture and was a finalist entry for the Greek Architectural Awards 2009, Hellenic Institute of Architecture.